 believe that there are now very few DOS compatible printers still being

-printer to be the only one around but we have yet to try one out ... and
+printers to be the only ones around but we have yet to try one out ... and

 things do have a habit of changing in this industry. (if

 anybody has tried one, please let us know !).
 Meanwhile, remaindered merchants and

 second hand are now the only realistic options.

 whilst 'external' printers work OK in LocoScript, they cannot

 necessarily be driven by other programs you run from CP/M. Your program's

 documentation should indicate the types of external printed supported.